thesqlchic/thesqlchic/README.md

 - 💬 Kindly feel free to ask me about Microsoft SQL sever and Tableau.
 I would be happy to help
 - 📫 How to reach me: afolabijombomercy@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Data is very intriguing
+- ⚡ Fun fact: SQL is my addiction
 -->